Redrot/redrot.github.io/talks.md

 - May 2024
   - *On endotrivial complexes and the generalized Dade group*
   - Representation Theory and Related Geometry: Progress and Prospects, contributed talk
 - May 2024
   - *On endotrivial complexes and the generalized Dade group*
+  - UC Santa Cruz Algebra and Number Theory Seminar
+- May 2024
+  - *On endotrivial complexes and the generalized Dade group*
   - AMS Spring Sectional, San Francisco State University, Special Session